-It is with great pride and enthusiasm that I welcome you to the Colorado Chinese Medicine University (CCMU).
-Since our founding in 1990 by a group of dedicated practitioners, CCMU has grown to become the oldest and most esteemed Chinese medicine school in Colorado.
-Our commitment to excellence in education, innovation in the medical field, and service to the community remains steadfast.
+It is with profound pride and deep conviction that I welcome you to Colorado Chinese Medicine University (CCMU).
+Since our founding in 1990 by a group of dedicated Chinese medicine practitioners, CCMU has grown to become the oldest and most respected Chinese medicine institution in Colorado.
+But in today's ever-changing world, the survival and advancement of Chinese medicine demand more than tradition-it requires belief, responsibility, and courage.